The King of Fighters XIII: Releases

-The King of Fighters XIII: Climax

 A new arcade version of the game, titled The King of Fighters XIII: Climax, was announced in February 2012.
 It added the characters introduced on the console version and featured additional rebalancing.
 Location tests began that same month.
 Climax was officially released in Japanese arcades on April 26, 2012.

-A Windows port, featuring all three DLC characters, was released on Steam in September 2013.
+A Windows port including all three DLC characters called The King of Fighters XIII Steam Edition, was released on Steam in September 2013.
 This port is based on the Climax release for arcades.
 A Galaxy Edition also based on the Climax release was released on GOG.com on September 14, 2018.

-Merchandise
+The King of Fighters XIII: Global Match, a version of the game with rollback netcode, was announced at Evo Japan 2023 for PlayStation 4 and Nintendo Switch.
+Three open beta tests took place throughout 2023 and the game was released on consoles on November 16, 2023.
+On PC, unlike previous rollback netcode upgrades by developer Iron Galaxy, Global Match was ported by Safari Games and announced as a separate purchase with Steam Edition being delisted shortly after its February 20, 2025 release.
+This was met with player backlash which was further exacerbated post-release after Global Match launch issues on PC.
+This prompted SNK to issue a statement promising fixes.

 An official guidebook from the series was published by Arcadia in Japan on August 6, 2010, as The King of Fighters XIII Master Guide.
 An official soundtrack was released on August 4, 2010.
-It is composed of two CDs, with the first one having 15 tracks and the second 37.
+It is composed of two CDs, with the first one having 15 tracks and the second 37, most if which are endings and jingles.
 A four-CD official soundtrack The King of Soundtracks was included with the English pre-orders of the game.